 Note that this challenge was for the Fall 2020 competition.
-The next round of JUMP into STEM will feature all new challenges!

 The objective of this challenge is to develop technical solutions to expedite energy audits or develop a simplified, yet effective, energy audit methodology, by finding ways to reduce time and cost compared to current audit practices.
 In addition to proposing solutions, this challenge also asks teams to demonstrate the proposed energy audit solution on an existing building.